Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 or one string ('channel string'); Output: float (in V).
 Example: power_supply_voltage('CH1', '10 V') sets the voltage of the first channel to 10 V.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the voltage of one of the channels of the power supply.
-If there is a second argument this will be set as a new voltage.
+If there is a second argument it will be set as a new voltage.
 If there is no second argument the current voltage for specified the channel is returned in Volts.<br/>
 Note that this function returns the voltage setting of the instrument, not actual measured voltage.
 The latter can be achieved with [power_supply_measure()](#power_supply_measurechannel) function.<br/>
 Rigol DP800 power supply series has ['V', 'mV'] as the scaling dictionary.<br/>
 Stanford Research DC205 has only one channel, however, it should be listed as the first argument for consistency.
 Also, the available range of SR DC205 depends on the range setting.
 Check function [power_supply_range()](#power_supply_rangerange).
 Scaling dictionary is ['V', 'mV'].<br/>